Chonam (Nwagi) ParvaBy Nepali Patro (Sudan Bhattarai Upadhyaya) in Festivals .

 All the rites of the Chepang community from birth to death are related to the land.
 Similarly, the names of their own places, villages, streams, cliffs, etc. are also christened from their own chepang dialect.

 Celebrating the Chonam (Nwagi) festival of the economically and socially backward Chepang tribe as an important celebration will surely boost their morale, and it will certainly help to highlight the importance of festivals of every caste/tribe in Nepal.
-Since every National Days or Festival like Chonam (Nwagi) festival encompass the identity and culture of all Nepalese.
+Since every National Day or Festival like Chonam (Nwagi) festival encompass the identity and culture of all Nepalese.
 Each and every National Day or Festival is of utmost importance.
 National Days and Festivals certainly help to awaken a sense of devotion in every Nepalese heart and mind to the interests of every Nepali and Nepal to develop the unity of the country by keeping the same sentiments and harmony towards the multi-ethnic, multi-lingual, multi-cultural, multi-religious, and geographical diversity of the country.
-Lots and lots of best wishes of Chonam (Nwagi) Parba of Chepang community to all the Chepangs as well as all Nepalese of the country and abroad from the Nepali Patro Team on this occasion.
+Lots and lots of best wishes of Chonam (Nwagi) Parba of the Chepang community to all the Chepangs as well as all Nepalese of the country and abroad from the Nepali Patro Team on this occasion.

 All the Nepali Patro Team send their Best of the Bestest and warmest wishes on behalf of the Chonam (Nwagi) festival of Chepang Community Tribe on this day including all the Nepalese living inside and outside of the countries.
 Let this festival bring Peace, Happiness, Harmony, Mutual Understanding, Unity, and Social Uniformity among all of us.
+To Read this article in the Nepali Language please click here.